-- What interesting things have you done together?
+- What interesting things have you done together? (vacations, etc.)

 - How have they inspired you?

-- What sports do you enjoy together?
+- What activities do you enjoy together?

 Get the idea?
 You can ask a million questions like these and then use the answers to write your vows!
 They can be about anything you wish when you’re writing original wedding vows.
 They can also be a great source when writing secular wedding vows.